The Basilica of Our Lady of Licheń

 The size of the church is staggering, the nave (central part of the church) is 120m long and 77m wide.
 It has a 98m tall central dome and a 141.5m high tower and is Poland’s largest church and one of the largest church buildings in the world.
 It has been estimated that the church can house a congregation of 7,000 worshippers.

-A painting of the Virgin Mary, the Sorrowful Queen of Poland, is displayed on the basilica's main altar.
-The painting is believed to date back to the 18th century and alongside the church itself is one of Poland’s principal pilgrimage sites.
+The painting of the Virgin Mary, the Sorrowful Queen of Poland, is displayed on the basilica’s main altar.
+The painting is believed to date back to the 18th century and is said to have been painted by St. Luke the Evangelist.

 The Basilica of Our Lady of Licheń was constructed between 1994 and 2004 and was designed by Barbara Bielecka, a Polish Functionalist architect and was funded by pilgrims’ donations.